Data splitting

 X_cv_val, y_cv_val = X_train.iloc[val_idx, :], y_train.iloc[val_idx]

-rfe.fit(X_cv_tr, y_cv_tr)
+rfe.fit(X_cv_tr, y_cv_tr);

 pred_probs = rfe.predict_proba(X_cv_val)[:, 1]